Cereus hildmannianus subsp. uruguayanus (R.Kiesling) N.P.Taylor

-Cereus hildmannianus subsp. uruguayanus is a slow growing, columnar cactus, branching form the base and up to 33 feet (10 m) tall.
-The stems are cylindrical, segmented, blue-green to dull green, often glaucous when young and up to 6 inches (15 cm) in diameter.
-Its stems usually bears long, golden or brown spines.
-It produces numerous showy white flowers up to 6 inches (15 cm) across, that are followed by goose-egg-size, succulent fruits containing a delicately sweet white pulp with delightfully crunchy black seeds.
+Cereus hildmannianus subsp. uruguayanus is a slow-growing columnar cactus that grows up to 33 feet (10 m) tall, branching from the base.
+Stems are cylindrical, segmented, blue-green to dull green, often glaucous when young, and up to 6 inches (15 cm) in diameter.
+They usually bear long golden or brown spines.
+It produces numerous showy white flowers.
+They are up to 6 inches (15 cm) in diameter and followed by goose-egg-size, fleshy fruits containing a delicately sweet white pulp with delightfully crunchy black seeds.
 It blooms at night in spring through summer.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).